ClinicalTrials.Veeva

 Description:

-Patients will receive intravenous Tenecteplase 0.25 mg/kg body-weight up to a maximum of 25mg before the transfer.
+Patients will receive intravenous Tenecteplase 0.25 mg/kg body-weight up to a maximum of 25mg before the interhospital transfer or the physician departure.
 A single bolus dose should be administered over 5-10 seconds based on patient weight.
-Transfer to ECCs for thrombectomy should be initiated immediately after Tenecteplase administration.
+Transfer to ECCs or physician travelling for thrombectomy should be initiated immediately after Tenecteplase administration.

 Treatment: